ptupitsyn/ptupitsyn.github.io/_posts/2025-11-25-Ignite-Distributed-Cache.md

  +-------------+    +-------------+    +-------------+
 ```

-A distributed cache solves these problems by providing a shared caching layer that all application instances can access:
+A distributed cache is shared:
+* One app instance fetches the data, others can read it
+* Data is stored only once
+* All instances see the same state
+* Cache survives instance restarts

 ```text
                 +----------------------+